Frequently asked questions-Back up Azure VMs

 If your Recovery Services vault and VM have different resource groups, make sure you have write permissions in the resource group for the Recovery Services vault.

-Will on-demand backup job follow same retention schedule as scheduled backups?
+Does an on-demand backup job use the same retention schedule as scheduled backups?

-No. You should specify the retention range for an on-demand backup job.
-By default, it is retained for 30 days when triggered from portal.
+No. Specify the retention range for an on-demand backup job.
+By default, it's retained for 30 days when triggered from the portal.

 I recently enabled Azure Disk Encryption on some VMs.
 Will my backups continue to work?

-You need to give permissions for Azure Backup service to access Key Vault.
-You can provide these permissions in PowerShell using steps mentioned in Enable Backup section of PowerShell documentation.
+Provide permissions for Azure Backup to access the Key Vault.
+Specify the permissions in PowerShell as described in the Enable backup section in the Azure Backup PowerShell documentation.

-I migrated disks of a VM to managed disks.
+I migrated VM disks to managed disks.
 Will my backups continue to work?

-Yes, backups work seamlessly and no need to reconfigure backup.
+Yes, backups work seamlessly.
+There's no need to reconfigure anything.

 My VM is shut down.
 Will an on-demand or a scheduled backup work?

 Yes.
-Even when a machine is shut down backups work and the recovery point is marked as Crash consistent.
-For more details, see the data consistency section in this article
+Backups run when a machine is shut down.
+The recovery point is marked as crash consistent.

 Can I cancel an in-progress backup job?